Nyk0/chsc/README.md

 The job(s) [ 1 ] will be deleted in the near future.
 ```

-Few seconds later, the job disappeared from the queue :
+Few seconds later, the job disappeared from the queue:

 ```bash
 nico@hpc-scheduler:~/oar$ oarstat